Siggg/culottes/how_to.md

   * truffle build
   * truffle migrate -f 2 --network rinkebyInfura --reset --compile-all
   * take not of the address your revolution smart contract was published to
-  * paste it as the value of the revolutionAddress variable in src/app/utils/web3service.ts (err...
-Wong file name, let me Check later)
+  * paste it into a new entry of the revolutions object in src/app/utils/web3.service.ts
   * send it to sig arobase akasig dot org so that I may add it to the main dapp

 7. Publish your version of the dapp